NatashaLimeres/MovieLand/README.md

 ![preview](./.github/MovieLand.png)
 # MOVIELAND

 🎥 Projeto realizado através do canal do Youtube JavaScript Mastery.
-O propósito do video é fazer um projeto chamado "Movieland" utilizando React para estudar alguns conceitos e praticar a biblioteca.
+O propósito do vídeo é fazer um projeto chamado "Movieland" utilizando React para estudar alguns conceitos e praticar a biblioteca.

 Project based on Javascript Mastery's Youtube Channel.
 The pupose of the video is making a project called "Movieland" utilizing React to study some of the concepts and practice the library.